hobbitsyfeet/Portolio/index.md

 After that course concluded, I was asked if, given a depth camera, could I measure the length of a Vervet Forearm?
 I said "sure!"

 So then I went on a journey to learn about Pointclouds, and after my Advanced Data Processing and Recomendation Systems, I started to learn more about how data is used.
 I took with an interest on how to analyze Pointclouds with [Point Cloud Library](https://pointclouds.org/), and [Open3D](http://www.open3d.org/) as shown in [3DMeasure](https://github.com/hobbitsyfeet/3DMeasure).
-Additionally, I decided that this could be done automatically, so I did an Independent Study on Pointnet++ and PointCNN, as well as clustering methods to learn how this data worked in the case of animals.
+Additionally, I decided that this could be done automatically, so I did an Independent Study on [Pointnet](https://github.com/charlesq34/pointnet), [Pointnet++](https://github.com/charlesq34/pointnet2) and [PointCNN](https://github.com/yangyanli/PointCNN), as well as clustering methods to learn how this data worked in the case of animals.
 I was generously lent taxidermy animals for testing.

 I then took multiple Remote Sensing courses to learn how this type of data was handled and how to transform data into valuable information.